Using Resources in GCSE Chemistry

 Earth's Resources

-Earth provides a variety of resources that are essential for human life, including minerals, fossil fuels, and water.
-Understanding how these resources are obtained and used is crucial for sustainability.
+Earth provides a variety of natural resources that are essential for human life, including water, minerals, and fossil fuels.
+The sustainable management of these resources is crucial to ensure that future generations can also benefit from them.
+This includes practices such as recycling and reducing waste.

 Obtaining Potable Water

-Access to clean and safe drinking water is vital.
-The process of obtaining potable water involves:
+Access to clean and safe drinking water is a fundamental human need.
+The processes involved in obtaining potable water include:

 Life Cycle Assessment (LCA)

 A Life Cycle Assessment evaluates the environmental impact of a product from its creation to disposal.
-It considers:
+This includes:

 Recycling